 Before the year was out, I was in Mr. Matrone’s Language Arts class.
 I discovered that he had an unimposing, laissez-faire approach to teaching.
 Rather than being imperious, he was like an older friend who knew lots more than we did about the written word.
 In fact, rather than the more traditional “Mr. Matrone,” we students usually simply called him “Matrone” without being thought disrespectful.
 I got the impression he was more interested in relationship than in proper authoritative juxtaposition.
 Undergirding all of it was an intense desire to impart a love of discourse to us.

 Matrone wanted to expose us to higher forms of writing, including satire.
 To get the juices flowing, he brought in a newspaper article about Elizabeth Taylor captioned, “No More Booze or Pills.”
-The aging actress had checked into an elegant celebrity spin-dry facility in southern California and was grappling with life issues such as having to take out garbage and perform other menial chores.
-Granted, this was pretty easy stuff to make fun of (kind of like David Soul coming out with the statement, “I’ve decided to stop beating my wife”), but we had to start somewhere.
+The aging actress had checked into an elegant celebrity spin-dry facility in southern California and was grappling with life issues such as having to take out garbage or perform other menial chores.
+Granted, this was pretty easy stuff to make fun of (kind of like Robert Downey, Jr. coming out with a press statement: “I’ve decided to stop wandering into strange houses while I’m high on crack.”), but we had to start somewhere.
 Naturally, it was a blast.
 The material flowed almost automatically, and I remember feeling as though I had discovered something sublimely enjoyable, something that could absorb all my passion and intellectual energy.
 This was great fun!

-Fun was the lever Matrone used in coaxing his students to grasp the tools of language.
+Fun was the lever Matrone used to coax his students to grasp the tools of language.
 Even his editing rules were fun.
-I remember how taken I was with his handouts, “Editing Rules I & II,” which presented a series of commonly broken rules.
-Each item on the list contained the very error it prohibited.
+“Editing Rules I & II” presented a series of commonly broken rules.
+Each item on the list contained the error it prohibited.
 I’ve included a list here, which has been fleshed out with some of my own:

 - Don’t use no double negatives.